bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 here in CSS.
 So that&apos;s a little bit different.
-Then I have a class of active on the current tab up here that&apos;s selected and that&apos;s going to get the background color that matches that background color and the color of the text.
+Then I have a class of active on the current tab up here that&apos;s selected and that&apos;s going to get the background color that matches that background color and the color of the text.</p>

-And you can see over on the html if you go look that the current tab cupcakes is active, it has the class active on here.
-So in our JavaScript will be moving that class active to each of these will be removing it from here and adding in each of these as you click on them to change them.
+<p>And you can see over on the html if you go look that the current tab
+cupcakes is active, it has the class active on here.
+So in our JavaScript will be moving that class active to each of these will be removing it from here and adding in each of these as you click on them to change them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 247/248. style.css optimized a bit (146) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">